alainwolf/roll.urown.net/server/transmission.rst

     just for the looks, has to be two spaces and not tabs.

 The configuration file format and options are described in the `FlexGet Wiki <http://flexget.com/wiki/Configuration>`_

 :download:`/var/lib/transmission-daemon/flexget/config.yml
 <config-files/flexget/config.yml>`:

 .. literalinclude:: config-files/flexget/config.yml
-    :language: yaml
+    :language: text
     :linenos:

 In the example above we let FlexGet check for new downloads every hour, using the schedule `plug-in <http://flexget.com/wiki/Plugins/Daemon/scheduler>`_.

 The task itself consists of checking the
 `RSS release feed <https://tails.boum.org/torrents/rss/>`_ of the `Tails project <https://tails.boum.org/>`_ by the
 `RSS plugin <http://flexget.com/wiki/Plugins/rss>`_ and  submit new Torrents found there to the Transmission daemon using the `Transmission plugin <http://flexget.com/wiki/Plugins/transmission>`_.

 To let FlexGet check the configuration file for errors::